Federal Tax Counter:

 Chief of Staff

+Councilmember Mary M. Cheh is committed to good government, law reform, and serving her constituents in Ward 3 and neighbors throughout the District.
 Mary is known as a common-sense investigator with a firm belief in the power of oversight and accountability.
-She has a record of providing real solutions and making government and institutions work better.
-At the request of Councilmember Kathy Patterson, Mary served as pro bono special counsel to the Council of the District of Columbia’s Judiciary Committee during its 2003 investigation into police handling of protests and demonstrations.
+Prior to joining the Council, at the request of then-Councilmember Kathy Patterson, Mary served as pro bono special counsel to the Council of the District of Columbia’s Judiciary Committee during its 2003 investigation into police handling of protests and demonstrations.
 The report drafted as a result of her work led to model legislation that protects citizen’s rights and provides police officers with clear guidelines.
 She has also worked on international law reform projects in countries such as Tajikistan, Bosnia, and Kosovo.

-Mary is also a tenured law professor at George Washington University, serving as the Elyce Zenoff Research Professor of Law and teaches and writes primarily in the areas of constitutional law and criminal procedure.
+As a tenured law professor at George Washington University, Mary serves as the Elyce Zenoff Research Professor of Law while teaching and writing primarily in the areas of constitutional law and criminal procedure.
 She chairs the GW Law Public Interest Committee, which assists students in providing legal services to the underserved, and she works with students on community and environmental pro bono projects.
 Ms. Cheh joined the GW Law School faculty in 1979 after being in private practice with Fried Frank Harris Shriver & Kampelman in Washington, D.C. and serving as a law clerk to the Chief Justice of the New Jersey Supreme Court.
 Mary has been honored by the University with an Award for Community Service and with a teaching award from the Law Association for Women.

-Finally, Mary is a long-time resident of Ward 3, with deep roots in the community.
-She and her husband, Neil Lewis, a journalist, moved to Washington in the late 1970s.
-In 1986 they moved from Cleveland Park to their current home in Forest Hills.
-Mary and Neil’s two daughters, Jane and Nora Lewis, were born and raised here, both attending Murch Elementary and Georgetown Day School.
-Mary is a former member of the Murch after-school board, a Stoddert soccer coach (and a licensed referee), and member of the Stoddert Board.
-For many years, Mary has taught units on constitutional law and “street law” to students in local schools.
+Finally, Mary has lived in Ward 3 since she moved to the District in the late 1970s.
+She currently resides in the Forest Hills neighborhood.
+Mary’s two daughters, Jane and Nora Lewis, were born and raised here, both attending Murch Elementary and Georgetown Day School.
+Mary is a former member of the Murch after-school board, volunteered as a Stoddert soccer coach (and a licensed referee), and is a former member of the Stoddert Board.
 Mary is a Phi Beta Kappa graduate of Douglass College and holds law degrees from Rutgers University and Harvard Law School.
 She is admitted to practice in D.C., New Jersey, Massachusetts, and before federal courts.